 The Gear: Some Great Radios are Available

-My personal (under the pillow at night) radio is the Tecsun PL-660 which you can pick up from Amazon for $130.
+My personal (under the pillow at night) radio is the Tecsun PL-660.
 It’s a really wonderful radio that has all the features a first-time radio user would be shopping for: digital tuning, good selectivity (to separate close stations), an antenna attenuator if you’re not interested in distant (DX) listening.

 More sophisticated users will appreciate the synchronous detector which reduces some of the selective fading common to late night/ distant stations as well as an assortment of timers for waking up, going to sleep and gobs of memory for storing stations you might wish to refer to in the future.